SOPs for a One-Person Startup: How to Build Systems When You Are the System

 If you're a solo founder trying to get your business out of your head, Ask Batko can help you identify which SOPs to build first based on your specific business.

 Want to see how AI can help you build systems faster?
-Check out how I built my AI chief of staff and the tools I use to run a one-person company.
+Check out how I built my AI chief of staff, the tools I use to run a one-person company, or the full AI operating system behind batko.ai.

 I'm always keen to help founders build better systems.
 DM me on LinkedIn if you want to chat about your operations.